 Need of the Hour – Adopt the Next Generation PNM Solution

-In order to take the winning leap, it is an immediate requirement for emerging Health Plans to replace their aging contracting, credentialing and configuration point solutions.
+To take the winning leap, it is an immediate requirement for Health Plans to replace their aging contracting, credentialing and configuration point solutions.
 They may adopt the next-generation provider network management solution to streamline the overall process and provide enhanced services to providers and members.
 The integrated PNM solution will comprise of provider contracting, credentialing and configuration, all, within a single suite.

 By leveraging the integrated PNM solution, Health Plans can eliminate system/ departmental silos and optimize the complete provider network management process.
 By rendering this right-fit solution, Health plans can effectively counter the data management challenges, foster providers’ relations in the long-term and thrive in the dynamic Healthcare environment.